Fraser Valley sunset

 Kevin Webb – founder and owner of North Construction based in N. Vancouver.
 Extremely experienced builder and contractor for large technical mountain construction projects throughout BC..
 Lift and building, systems and engineering for technical terrain.
 Lifetime outdoor enthusiast.

-Advisory Board consisting of 7 members, who are some of the leading mountain recreation operators and outdoor recreation business leaders in Canada with specialties in finance, operations, marketing, and environmental stewardship.
+Advisory Board consists of 7 members, who are some of the leading mountain recreation operators and outdoor recreation business leaders in Canada with specialties in finance, operations, marketing, and environmental stewardship.

 Is this the same project as the proposed Bridal Falls Gondola project?